 A Ceramic Tile Tub Surround!

-Some folks in the neighborhood had an early ’70s vintage house with a pretty seriously failing ceramic tile tub surround.
-The house had been flipped and re-sold sometime in the late 90s, and the tub surround had at that time been redone in the least expensive way possible:
+These folks in Austin, TX, had an early ’70s vintage house with a pretty seriously failing ceramic tile tub surround.
+The house had been flipped and re-sold sometime in the late 1990s.
+The tub surround had at that time been redone in the least expensive way possible:

 Aesthetics aside, a basic 4×4 white ceramic tile tub surround is fine so long as it’s installed with proper waterproofing.
 Unfortunately, tile installed directly on top of drywall is NOT waterproof at all.
 Fifteen years after being flipped, the tub surround was showing classic signs of a dissolving moldy wall substrate:

-The new ceramic tile tub surround rebuild was very straightforward since the clients were keeping the original tub.
+This new ceramic tile tub surround rebuild was very straightforward, since the clients were keeping the original tub.
 With the cast-iron tub in great shape, replacing just the tub surround and fixtures from the studs up would guarantee complete waterproof goodness for the life of the house.
+The key is to use concrete backerboard for all wet areas, and RedGard or equivalent waterproofing.
+This puts a continuous waterproofing layer directly behind all the tile.

 The clients wanted to restore the tub surround space to a very 1970s -era style.
 So, they chose an oversize 4×12 ceramic tile in a stacked brick pattern.
 A few colored tiles sprinkled in added Carter -era visual flair: